 Knob of butter

-4 slices Swiss cheese (I used pre sliced Leerdammer)
+4 slices Swiss cheese, I used pre sliced Leerdammer

-Freshly chopped parsley
+Freshly chopped parsley (optional)

 1. Mix the flour in a large bowl with a good pinch of salt and pepper.
-In a measuring jug measure out the milk and then crack an egg into it, whisk until combined.
+In a measuring jug measure out the milk and crack an egg straight into it, whisk until combined.

-5. Put a ladle of mixture into the centre of the pan and move the mixture until it has evenly spread to the edges of the pan.
-The crepe will cook quickly and so will be ready to flip in about a minute.
+4. Add a ladle of batter to the centre of the pan and move the mixture until it has evenly spread to the edges.
+The crepe will cook quickly so be ready to flip it in 1 min.

-If you’ve had a go at making my crepes or any of my other recipes I’d love to hear from you.
+If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.